ohcnetwork/dashboard/README.md

-This dashboard is no longer being maintained.
-Check out coronasafe/care_dashboard for the current version of the dashboard
+> :warning: **This dashboard is no longer being maintained.** Check out coronasafe/care_dashboard for the current version of the dashboard

 # CoronaSafe Dashboard